Acton Turville: Population

 From the 1800s, population evidently began to rise until it reached a total of 175 residents in 1850.
 This can be explained by the events occurring in Gloucester in the 1800s, where city boundaries were beginning to be breached, and a population increase was beginning to take place in surrounding rural areas.
-Evidently, in 1852 suburbs were reported to be "extending" a considerable distance and villages and parish's such as Acton Turville, were beginning to increase up to six times more than the population a hundred years ago.
+Evidently, in 1852 suburbs were reported to be "extending" a considerable distance and villages and parishes such as Acton Turville, were beginning to increase up to six times more than the population a hundred earlier.
 Acton Turville's sudden increase in population can also be explained by the introduction of industry in the area, where new canals and railways were promoted.
 Following this, there was a significant decrease in population around the 1900s, where population was 20% lower than it was in 1850, possibly due to expansion in other surrounding areas.
 However, we see an exponential increase from 1950 to 2000, where population peaks at 370 residents, which to date, is the current population of Acton Turville.

 Religion and ethnicity

-The 2001 Census data, show Acton Turville to have a population of 328 British/Irish, and very small number of other ethnicity groups.
+The 2001 census data, show Acton Turville to have a population of 328 British/Irish, and very small number of other ethnicity groups.
 The ward of Cotswold Edge however, presents a much more diverse range of results with a total of 78 residents from other ethnic groups such as; Irish, "other" White, "other" Mixed, Caribbean and Chinese.

 According to the 2011 census data, 72% are Christian, 18% have no specified religion and the remaining 8% state no religion at all.